mono/website/docs/web/mod_mono.md

 ### Keep alive

 The HTTP/1.1 protocol defines a theoretically performance-improving mechanism - keep alive.
 What it means is that the web server can keep the connection open for a while for the client to request several resources over the same connection.
 In reality, however, very often that feature becomes a performance killer.
 The reason is that each keep alive session requires the server to keep the process (or thread) busy in order for the timeout to happen or for the client to close the connection.
-Apache contains configuration directives to set the number of maximum clients serviced, the number of threads/processes (servers) to spawn etc (for more information see [<http://httpd.apache.org/docs/2.2/>](http://httpd.apache.org/docs/2.2/)).
+Apache contains configuration directives to set the number of maximum clients serviced, the number of threads/processes (servers) to spawn etc (for more information see [Apache docs](http://httpd.apache.org/docs/2.2/)).
 Each time a keep alive session is open and the client does not use it, Apache will still keep the server process/thread busy and thus it won't be able to accept another connection on that server - which will limit the throughput.
 There are two solutions to this problem.
 The better one, in my opinion, is to turn keep alive off completely by putting this directive somewhere in your Apache config:

     KeepAlive Off